Toccoa, Georgia: Media

+Town mall

 Downtown Toccoa is located near the courthouse and the train depot, which connects to Atlanta.
-From the 1950s through 1980s, business bustled in this "mall."
-Each day people would flood to shop in downtown Toccoa.
+From the 1950s through the 1980s, business bustled in this "mall."
+Each day, people would flood to shop in downtown Toccoa.
 Several national retail outlets were then located in downtown Toccoa, including the Belk Gallant department store.

 In the early 1960s, around the country, local downtown businesses faced competition with large shopping malls, and many began to fail.
 As an answer to the depressed conditions in downtowns, Toccoa and many other towns erected concrete canopies and closed streets to create a pedestrian mall.
-In less than ten years it was evident that instead of enhancing businesses and creating a positive downtown image, these canopies actually accelerated the downtown's decline.
+In less than ten years, it was evident that instead of enhancing businesses and creating a positive downtown image, these canopies actually accelerated the downtown's decline.

 When the Belk Gallant department store announced it was going to move along a four lane road called Big A, community leaders organized Main Street Toccoa in 1990.
 In 1991, the Georgia Department of Community Affairs Resource Team recommended that the canopies be removed and that the street be opened once again to vehicular traffic.
-However, for many years the project was not supported.
+However, for many years, the project was not supported.

 During that time, Main Street Toccoa implemented many changes and improvements to the downtown mall area.
 Brick pavers were installed and trees were planted.
 However, the canopies themselves began to deteriorate, and no support was found to repair them.
 During this time, businesses continued to flounder and many of the buildings were empty and in disrepair.

 Over time, however, with growing support, approval was given to start the canopy removal project.
 Efforts that helped contribute community support for the project included county-wide public surveys, a University of Georgia market study, a UGA design charrette, and renderings of individual buildings without the canopies provided by the GA Trust for Historic Preservation and UGA Community Design Planning and Preservation.
 To gather the necessary funds for the project, Toccoa partnered with six state agencies (Appalachian Regional Commission, Georgia Department of Community Affairs, One Georgia Authority, United States Department of Agriculture, and Georgia Department of Transportation) that provided $1.3 million, with additional local funding of $552,000.